How I Design

 Every project is unique, every solution is different.
 Design is rarely linear, therefore my approach is agile and thoughtful.
 I strategically draw from an ever-expanding ‘tool kit’ with an adaptable formula to efficiently deliver the best result for each client.

-Below are the skills in my arsenal to get the job done.
+Below are some of the skills in my arsenal to get the job done.

 Sketching